 MSHN adheres to requirements described in all OROSC policies related to MAT.
-Detail regarding the state and federal regulations and MSHN's expectations regarding MAT are in Appendix C of this manual.
-Licensure as an Outpatient-Methadone program is required as well as a State determination of appropriate ASAM Level(s).
+Detail regarding the state and federal regulations and MSHN's expectations regarding MAT are in Appendix \underline{A}{e} of this manual.

-Medication Assisted Treatment (MAT) is a standard of care that is broadly recognized as an essential pillar in any comprehensive approach to the national opioid addiction and overdose epidemic.
-MSHN seeks to ensure that no consumer is denied access to or pressured to reject the full-service array of evidence-based and potentially life-saving treatment options, including MAT, that are determined to be medically necessary for the individualized needs of that consumer.
+MSHN seeks to ensure that no consumer is denied access to or pressured to reject the fullservice array of evidence-based and potentially life-saving treatment options, including MAT, that are determined to be medically necessary for the individualized needs of that consumer.